elias-michaias/c-match/README.md

 # Pattern Matching System for C

 A low-to-no overhead pattern matching system for C that provides ergonomic syntax with compile-time optimization.
-Comes out of the box with Result types, Option types, and more goodies associated with pattern matching.
+Comes out of the box with Result types, Option types, macros to generate custom tag unions, and more goodies associated with pattern matching.

 ## Features

 - **Type-agnostic matching** for up to 10 arguments
 - **Low runtime overhead** - compiles to optimal assembly, nearly identical to hand-written C in most cases
 - **Rich pattern support**: literals, wildcards, inequalities, ranges, tagged unions
-- **Direct field access** - Clean, zero-overhead value extraction with `.value` and `.error` fields
 - **Option types** - Full `Option<T>` system with `CreateOption(TYPE)` macro, `some_TYPE()`, `none_TYPE()`, helper functions, and seamless pattern matching
 - **Result types** - Full `Result<T, E>` system with `CreateResult(TYPE)` macro, `ok_TYPE()`, `err_TYPE()`, helper functions, and seamless pattern matching
+- **Tag unions** - Make your own powerful, matchable types - without the hassle
 - **Two forms**: Statement form `match() { when() ... }` and expression form `let() in( is() ? ... : ... )`
 - **Do blocks** for complex operations in expression form `is () ? do(...) : do(...)`
 - **Automatic type conversion** using `_Generic`